anuindale/linked-list-intersection/README.md

 O( d(X,a0) + d(X,b0) )

 where d(,) denotes distance between two nodes.
-The main improvement here is that we only spend time proportional to the inital segments preceding the first common node, instead of the entire lengths of the lists.
+The main improvement here is that we only spend time proportional to the inital segments preceding X, instead of the entire lengths of the lists.